rkristelijn/lcode/README.md

 # lcode

-This cli tool lists all your repositories, uppon selection it starts Visual Studio Code.
+This CLI tool lists all your repositories, and upon selection, it starts Visual Studio Code.

 ## Usage